 The tech landscape in accounting is vast.
 If you’re new to accounting technology it’s sometimes difficult to spot a clear starting point.
 There is a lot to take in.
 That’s why we’ve tried to narrow it down where possible.
 Here, we’ll be highlighting the types of technology you can apply at each stage of the accounting cycle.
 And, more importantly, how it can help you and your clients work even better.

 Technology’s solution: Data extraction tools

-Most accounting workflows start with identifying transactions, then recording them.
+Most accounting workflows start with identifying transactions and then recording them.
 As you know, this is a not-so-glamorous stage of the accounting cycle.
 Those doing the work have to be meticulous.
-But also proactive in ensuring clients send on the relevant paperwork.
+But also proactive in ensuring clients send the relevant paperwork.

 • Accounting process: Deadline management